jamesware/alleleFrequencyApp/appTextContent/about.md

 These pages were built using [Shiny](http://shiny.rstudio.com), and the source code is freely available [here](https://github.com/jamesware/alleleFrequencyApp).

-The app was designed and implemented by James Ware, and is maintained by members of the [Ware lab](http://www.imperial.ac.uk/people/j.ware) at Imperial College London.
+The app is released under a [GNU Lesser General Public License v2.1](https://github.com/jamesware/alleleFrequencyApp/blob/master/LICENSE_LPGL-2.1.md).

 Please report any issues using the [issue tracker](https://github.com/jamesware/alleleFrequencyApp/issues/new).
 <br>